 Most of the studies done to examine this were on patients with acromegaly, which is increased growth hormone secretion through either a growth hormone-secreting tumor or another mechanism.

 Just know that if you’re choosing to use HGH as either a competitive drug or just for anti-aging purposes as you get older, this might come with a bit of water retention.

 When your body senses that it’s low on fluid, it has many water conservation mechanisms in place.

 This involves all three of the hormones we previously mentioned.
-When the body senses low fluid, it’s going to increase aldosterone and ADH and decrease ANP, switching all the levers for increased fluid retention
+When the body senses low fluid, it will increase aldosterone and ADH and decrease ANP, switching all the levers for increased fluid retention.

 The solution here is easy: Drink enough water!

-Finally, let’s address a list of medications that could also facilitate water retention (and make you frustrated on your fat loss journey):
+Finally, let’s address a list of medications that could also facilitate water retention:

 - Testosterone replacement therapy